 Except for local travel, all travel away from the District must be approved in advance by the General Manager or their designee.
 Employees will be reimbursed at the current Internal Revenue Service rate for vehicle mileage reimbursement for the use of a personal vehicle.
 Employees will also be reimbursed for reasonable and customary expenses actually incurred in connection with the business of the District including lodging, meal costs, and travel expenses while away, but excluding any expenses for alcoholic beverages.
 Tips are not to exceed 15% for meals, taxis, or baggage handling and are reimbursable.
 As approved by the General Manager, a District-owned credit card may be used for official District travel and related expenses.
 Records and receipts must be submitted to the Finance Manager upon the employee's return.
+Refer to the District's Travel Expense Policy for a comprehensive definition of allowable travel expenses.
 For unusual circumstances, the General Manager may authorize individual variances from the travel policies for District employees.